 Q: Will HWS Fulfill be more expensive for students who already are struggling to pay for college?

 A: No. This approach allows Barnes & Noble to purchase materials for all courses in bulk, thereby significantly reducing prices to students.
-Through HWS Fulfill, students will be billed $55.75 per course, per semester via their student account for required textbooks/codes.
-For example: a student who is enrolled in 4 courses, will be charged $223.
+Through HWS Fulfill, students will be billed a flat rate of $55.75 per course (labs also count as a course) via their student account for required textbooks/codes.

 Q: When will these charges show on the students account?